rach7777/monax-may/_includes/home-content/home-block2-participatoryarch.md

 ### Participatory Software Architecture

-Most modern interactive applications require organizations and developers to expend vast sums of money to secure, manage, and maintain, a cost which is usually offset by stockpiling users' personal data and repackaging that information for advertisers.
+Most web applications require organizations and developers to expend vast sums of money to secure, manage, and maintain.
+This cost is usually offset by stockpiling users' personal data and repackaging it for advertisers.

-Applications built using participatory architecture are different, in that they allow an application's users to participate in the security, management and maintenance of that data.
+Applications built using blockchain technology are different: they use pure mathematics, not an external service provider, in order to secure, manage, and maintain application and user data.

-Eris Industries' **Blockchain Application Software Stack** makes it easy for developers to embrace this participatory architecture.
-These applications, called Decentralized Applications or DAPPs, allow developers to leverage all of the utility of the modern internet, but with minimal overheads.
+Eris Industries' **Blockchain Application Software Stack** makes it easy for developers to embrace this architecture.
+These applications, called Decentralized Applications or DAPPs, allow developers to leverage all of the utility of the modern internet, but with minimal overheads and without servers.